huangyuzhang/Fizzy-Theme/README.md

 A tasty blogging theme for Ghost :ghost:

+Thanks to everyone who uses this theme.
 If you want to take advantage of all the features of this theme, please read this page.

 [中文文档](./README-zh.md)